Handmade Original Works of Art By:

 In 2011, she moved to San Diego, California, with her husband and two children.
 She needed to start from scratch and knew that her path had to involve physical materials.
 She started exploring paper cutouts and embroidery.
 Today, Astrid Mussi works from her home in Poway where she combines paper, threads, fabrics and acrylic to bring to life her artistic vision.

-Bill's Treasure's of Wood
+Bill's Treasure's

 Bill Stevener is a graduate of the USAF Academy (Spirit of ’76!) and has always dabbled in wood projects (simple shelves and tables, mostly).
 After retiring from the USAF his interest in wood projects grew.
 He started making wall decorations and other small items after watching YouTube videos – a great teacher!